Emergency Nurse Practitioner Career Overview

 FS Productions / Tetra Images / Getty Images

-Why Become an Emergency Room Nurse Practitioner
+Why Become an Emergency Nurse Practitioner

 Advantages to Becoming an Emergency Room NP

-High demand -
+High demand

-Six-figure salaries -
+Six-figure salaries

-Satisfaction of making a difference -
+Satisfaction of making a difference

 Camaraderie and team spirit

-Disadvantages to Becoming an Emergency Room NP
+Disadvantages to Becoming an ENP

-High scheduling demands and related stress -
+High scheduling demands and related stress

-Higher risk of lawsuits than other specialties -
+Higher risk of lawsuits than other specialties

-Frustration dealing with non-emergencies -
+Frustration dealing with non-emergencies

 Potential for violence for agitated patients or family members

-How to Become an Emergency Room Nurse Practitioner
+How to Become an Emergency Nurse Practitioner

-How Much Do Emergency Room Nurse Practitioners Make?
+How Much Do Emergency Nurse Practitioners Make?

-FAQ: Emergency Room Nurse Practitioner
+FAQ: Emergency Nurse Practitioner

-What is an emergency room nurse practitioner?
+What is an emergency nurse practitioner?

-Emergency room nurse practitioners have more training than RNs, but less than physicians.
+Emergency nurse practitioners have more training than RNs, but less than physicians.
 They are licensed to assess patients, order medical tests, diagnose conditions, and prescribe treatments.

 In emergency rooms, they may focus on treating patients who need nonemergency care, or they may treat patients at all levels of need, depending on volume and staffing.

-It takes at least six years of education and typically at least two years of experience to become an emergency room nurse practitioner.
+It takes at least six years of education and typically at least two years of experience to become an emergency nurse practitioner.

-Most ERNPs have a BSN, which takes two years, practice nursing as RNs, and then earn a two-year MSN degree.
+Most ENPs have a BSN, which takes two years, practice nursing as RNs, and then earn a two-year MSN degree.
 (Most MSN programs require or at least strongly prefer at least 1-2 years of experience.)

-How much do emergency room nurse practitioners make?
+How much do emergency nurse practitioners make?

-ERNPs make a median $130,000 in total compensation, according to the AANP.
+ENPs make a median $130,000 in total compensation, according to the AANP.
 Emergency care is one of the higher-paying NP specialties, largely because of the higher stress levels, greater likelihood of being sued, and potential for burnout.

-ERNPs are authorized to order medical tests, diagnose conditions, and prescribe treatments.
+ENPs are authorized to order medical tests, diagnose conditions, and prescribe treatments.
 They can prescribe medications, including controlled substances.
 RNs are not authorized to do any of these, but instead they carry out the medical testing and often administer the prescribed treatments.

-Resources for Emergency Room Nurse Practitioners
+Resources for Emergency Nurse Practitioners